~ On the blog ~

 General overview of Google Tag Manager

 Among the various options available, Google Tag Manager (GTM) stands out as a robust solution for marketers, developers, and analysts alike.
 GTM is a centralized hub for managing all marketing and analytics tags on your site or mobile app.
 When I first discovered GTM, I was amazed by its user-friendly interface and powerful features.
-With Google Tag Manager, you can quickly implement:

 • Google Analytics tracking